-Within the framework set out in the TFEU and Council Regulations made under Article 109 TFEU, the European Commission has a key role in reviewing existing aid and in deciding on plans to grant or alter aid.
-In exceptional circumstances, the Council may decide that aid is compatible with the Internal Market and thereby block Commission action: however, the requirement for unanimity means that such decisions are made very rarely.
+Within the framework set out in the TFEU and relevant Council Regulations, the Commission has a key role in reviewing existing aid and in deciding on plans to grant or alter aid.
+In exceptional circumstances, the Council may decide that aid is compatible with the Internal Market and thereby block Commission action: however, the requirement for unanimity means that such decisions are seldom made.

-2. EU State Aid Policy
+EU State Aid Policy

-A large number of the EU's measures - in the form of directly applicable regulations and nonbinding guidelines - set out the State aid policy.
+Various EU measures - in the form of directly applicable regulations and non-binding guidelines - set out its State aid policy.

-Measures applying to specific sectors, or applying to all sectors in a "horizontal" manner, set out the conditions which need to be satisfied in order for State aid to be compatible with the Internal
+Measures applying to specific sectors, or applying to all sectors in a "horizontal" manner, set out the conditions which need to be satisfied in order for State aid to be compatible with the Internal Market.

-Market.
 A number of specific aid instruments are also addressed.

-Some of these measures set out the conditions for clearance of aid to be notified in advance to the European Commission (whether as an individual aid or as an aid scheme), whilst others provide a "block exemption", dispensing with the need to notify provided certain conditions are satisfied.
+Some of these measures set out the conditions for clearance of aid to be notified in advance to the Commission (whether as an individual aid or as an aid scheme), whilst others provide a "block exemption", dispensing with the need to notify provided certain conditions are satisfied.